What is a Cybersecurity Assessment?

 CIS Risk Assessment Method (RAM)

-Based on the Duty of Care Risk Analysis (DOCRA) that many regulatory bodies rely on to ensure that organizations deliver reasonable cyber risk management plan templates to protect their customers and vendors, the CIS RAM aligns with the CIS Controls.
-He uses a simplified risk statement to benchmark the level of risk associated and determine a viable safeguard to mitigate risk.
+Based on the Duty of Care Risk Analysis (DOCRA), which many regulatory bodies rely on to ensure that organizations deliver reasonable cyber risk management plan templates to protect their customers and vendors, the CIS RAM aligns with the CIS Controls.
+CIS Risk Assessment Method (CIS RAM) is a widely adopted template that helps gauge the effectiveness of cybersecurity programs.
+The CIS RAM also helps organizations prioritize security investments by aligning safeguards and controls with business objectives and risk tolerance.

 NIST Cybersecurity Framework/Risk Management Framework Risk Assessment